 The current mode is saved with the file, so if you create a new problem, you should turn off author mode before saving it.
 Alternatively, you can use Save As Problem... from the File menu.
-This command is available only in Author Mode, and will save only the premises and goals in the new file.
-The created file is saved in user mode.
+This will change the mode of the saved file to user mode.